tpwd/ke_search/Documentation/Hooks/Index.rst

 contentElementShouldBeIndexed
     Use this hook to add a custom check if a specific content element should be indexed.

+contentElementsHeaderShouldBeIndexed
+    Use this hook to add a custom check if the header of a specific content element should be indexed.
+Introduced in version 6.5.0. https://github.com/tpwd/ke_search/pull/297

 initials
 	Change any variable while initializing the plugin.